Outside the Wire

-Outside the Wire is a 2021 American science fiction action film directed by Mikael Håfström.
+Outside the Wire is a 2021 American cyberpunk action film directed by Mikael Håfström.
 It stars Anthony Mackie (who also produced) as an android officer who works with a drone pilot (Damson Idris) to stop a global catastrophe.
 Emily Beecham, Michael Kelly, and Pilou Asbæk also star.
 The film was released by Netflix on January 15, 2021, and received mixed reviews from critics.